jaxrosil/bottelegram/README.md

 # bottelegram
 Bot to automatic message sending through telegram.
-- you need to be logged in your telegram account on your webrowser;
+- you need to be logged in your telegram account on your browser;
 - your operating system must be Windows;
 - your browser must be Chrome, though it's not difficult to do the due code modifications;
 - profiles that do not have pics and thus cannot be reached by anyone won't work with this bot.

-The following packages are required to the bot running:
+The following packages are required to run the bot:

 ```python
 !pip install pyautogui